-- 1. GREEN LED Indicates that all engine systems are "OK" and operating normally (all Monitors supported by the vehicle have run and performed their self-diagnostic testing).
-The vehicle is ready for an Emissions Test (Smog Check), and there is a good possibility that it can be certified. - 2.
-YELLOW LED Determine from the CODE RETRIEVAL PROCEDURE (page 33) which of the two possible conditions is causing the yellow LED to light.

-- If a "PENDING" Diagnostic Trouble Code is causing the yellow LED to light, it is possible that the vehicle will be allowed to be tested for emissions and certified.
+- GREEN LED Indicates that all engine systems are "OK" and operating normally (all Monitors supported by the vehicle have run and performed their self-diagnostic testing).
+The vehicle is ready for an Emissions Test (Smog Check), and there is a good possibility that it can be certified. - YELLOW LED Determine from the CODE RETRIEVAL PROCEDURE (page 31) which of the two possible conditions is causing the yellow LED to light. - If a "PENDING" Diagnostic Trouble Code is causing the yellow LED to light, it is possible that the vehicle will be allowed to be tested for emissions and certified.
 Currently, most areas (states / countries) will allow an Emissions Test (Smog Check) to be performed if the only code in the vehicle's computer is a "PENDING" Diagnostic Trouble Code. - If the illumination of the Yellow LED is being caused by monitors that "have not run" their diagnostic testing, then the issue of the vehicle being ready for an Emissions Test (Smog Check) depends on the emissions regulations and laws of your local area. - Some areas require that all Monitors indicate a "Has Run" status before they allow an Emissions Test (Smog Check) to be performed.
+Other areas only status, a flashing Monitor icon indicates "Has Not Run" status).
+Take this information to an emissions professional to determine (based on your test results) if your vehicle is ready

-Other areas only require that some, but not all, Monitors have run their selfdiagnostic testing before an Emissions Test (Smog Check) may be performed.
+Emissions Test (Smog Check) to be performed.
+Other areas only require that some, but not all, Monitors have run their self-diagnostic testing before an Emissions Test (Smog Check) may be performed.

-From the code retrieval procedure, determine the status of each Monitor (a solid Monitor icon shows Monitor "Has Run" status, a flashing Monitor icon indicates "Has Not Run" status).
-Take this information to an emissions professional to determine (based on your test results) if your vehicle is ready for an Emissions Test (Smog Check).
+From the code retrieval procedure, determine the status of each Monitor (a solid Monitor icon shows Monitor "Has Run"